kubesphere/website/content/en/docs/project-user-guide/grayscale-release/traffic-mirroring.md

           ...
     ```

     This route rule sends 100% of the traffic to `v1`.
-The last stanza specifies that you want to mirror to the service `reviews v2`.
+The `mirror` field specifies that you want to mirror to the service `reviews v2`.
 When traffic gets mirrored, the requests are sent to the mirrored service with their Host/Authority headers appended with `-shadow`.
 For example, `cluster-1` becomes `cluster-1-shadow`.

     {{< notice note >}}